Sand77x/lbyarch-mp/README.md

 As expected, the runtime gets longer the more function calls there are.
 Based on the chart, it grows linearly as can be seen with the average times.

+### Testing

+The files were tested using a batch script that ran each file 30 times for Y = 10 ..
+10000000.
+The results were then manually calculated to find average and output ranges.
+The runs and times can be seen in `runs.txt`.

 ### Screenshots

 ![image](https://github.com/user-attachments/assets/fd3592e6-01b9-4d05-8659-8083e5f59a10)